Chinese mythology: Literary sources

 Various Chinese literature addresses the subject area of Chinese mythology.
 In some cases, some preservation of mythology occurs, either deliberately or incidentally.
 In other cases, the mythology inspires literary works which are not strictly of a mythological nature, for example works of fiction, didactic works of philosophy, or, more modernly, computer games and the names associated with Chinese explorations into outer space, the deep ocean, or the north and south polar regions.
 Approaching a rough organization of the topic of literature relating to Chinese mythology may be chronologic.
 The early textual materials mainly survive from the later Zhou dynasty; that is, Eastern Zhou, from about 450 to 221 BCE.
 Although these texts are relatively less editorial treated than some later texts, they are not the same as the original pre-literary myths.
 The next major period of textual sources for Chinese mythology dates from the start of the Qin dynasty (221 BCE), through the end of the Han dynasty (220 CE), and continuing through the end of the subsequent periods of disunity (581 CE).
 The surviving texts from this era often reflect evolution of the mythological substratum.
-Beginning with the establishment of the Sui dynasty and continuing through the subsequent Tang dynasty, Sung dynasty, and Ming dynasty (ended 1644).
+Beginning with the establishment of the Sui dynasty and continuing through the subsequent Tang dynasty, Song dynasty, and Ming dynasty (ended 1644).
 During this period Chinese mythology developed into what now may be considered to be its traditional form.
-The Sung literature is particularly valuable for the often verbatim transcriptions of mythological material from otherwise unpreserved earlier sources.
+The Song literature is particularly valuable for the often verbatim transcriptions of mythological material from otherwise unpreserved earlier sources.
 In modern times, Chinese mythology has both become the subject of global study and inspiration, including popular culture.